 - Helping ensure the viability and relevance of the congregation as a local expression of the Body of Christ.

-Adapted from A Christian Educator’s Book of Lists by Israel Galindo (Macon, GA: Smyth & Helwys, 2013).
+By Israel Galindo, Associate Dean for Lifelong Learning and Director of Online Education, adapted from A Christian Educator’s Book of Lists by Israel Galindo (Macon, GA: Smyth & Helwys, 2013).